CedarTough/Data-Structures-Final-Project/README.txt

-Auto Chess AI Decision Tree
+Auto Chess algorithm Decision Tree

 What is Auto Chess / TFT?
 This project is inspired by the Auto Chess genre and Teamfight Tactics (TFT).
 In these games: